 - Preheat the oven to 300 degrees.

-- Mix all of the ingredients in a large bowl until they are evenly coated.
+- Combine all of the ingredients in a bowl and mix.